General internal medicine

 Nature of the work

-Doctors in general internal medicine diagnose and treat the wide spectrum of medical disorders that present acutely to hospital emergency departments and acute medical units, referring for specialist opinion and care as appropriate.
+- diagnosing and treating the wide spectrum of medical disorders that present acutely to hospital emergency departments and acute medical units, referring for specialist opinion and care as appropriate.

-Doctors working in GIM also diagnose and treat the wide spectrum of medical conditions that are referred to medical outpatient clinics.
+- diagnosing and treating the wide spectrum of medical conditions that are referred to medical outpatient clinics.

 Want to learn more?